Kermina1/Atlas-Labs-HR-Attrition-Analysis-Project/README.md

 1. What is the total number of employees?
 2. What is the number of current employees?
 3. What is the average age of employees who left?
-4. What is the average salary of current employees?
+4. What is the average salary of total employees?
 5. What is the attrition rate in each department?
 6. What is the effect of salary on attrition?
 7. How does attrition vary across different age groups, gender, marital status, and other demographics?